-It is up to each club which structure it chooses to adopt.
-The FA does not prescribe or specify a required format, other than it cannot be a sole trader.
+It is up to each Club which structure it chooses to adopt.
+The FA does not prescribe or specify a required format.

-It is also important to distinguish your club's legal structure (i.e. what legal entity it is and how it is constituted) from its tax status (i.e. how it is recognised by HMRC for tax purposes, the most common forms of special tax status for clubs being either Community Amateur Sports Club (CASC) or registered charity).
+It is also important to distinguish your Club's legal structure (i.e. what legal entity it is and how it is constituted) from its tax status (i.e. how it is recognised by HMRC for tax purposes, the most common forms of special tax status for Clubs being either Community Amateur Sports Club (CASC) or registered charity).

-Football clubs can take one of several different legal structures, the most common of which are:
+Football Clubs can take one of several different legal structures, the most common of which are:

-- 1. unincorporated association;
+- unincorporated association;

 - 2. private company limited by guarantee;

 - 3. private company limited by shares;

-- 4. community interest company (CIC) (which can either be limited by guarantee or shares);
+- community interest company (CIC) (which can either be a CIC limited by guarantee or shares);

 - 5. registered society (which can either be a Co-operative or a Community Benefit Society).